Titan submersible implosion: United States

-The Transportation Safety Board of Canada (TSB) is investigating because Titans support vessel, MV Polar Prince, is a Canadian-flagged ship.
-A team of TSB investigators headed to the port of origin, St. John's, Newfoundland, to "gather information, conduct interviews and assess the occurrence", with other agencies also expected to be involved.
-The Royal Canadian Mounted Police (RCMP) also announced that it was performing a preliminary examination of the incident in order to determine whether to begin a full investigation, which will occur if the RCMP determine criminal, federal, or provincial laws were broken.

 Lawsuit

-On 6 August 2024, Nargeolet's family sued OceanGate for wrongful death.
-The family of Nargeolet sought $50m in damages, claiming that OceanGate and Stockton Rush failed to disclose the condition and durability of the submersible as well as its composition and components.
-The lawsuit further alleges that many of the flaws with the vessel were not disclosed and purposely concealed.
-The lawsuit states that "experts agree that the Titan's crew would have realized exactly what was happening", in relation to the implosion.
+On August 6, 2024, Nargeolet's family sued OceanGate for wrongful death.
+The family of Nargeolet sought $50 million in damages, claiming that OceanGate and Stockton Rush failed to disclose the condition and durability of the submersible as well as its composition and components.
+The lawsuit further alleged that many of the flaws with the vessel were not disclosed and purposely concealed.
+The lawsuit stated that "experts agree that the Titan's crew would have realized exactly what was happening", in relation to the implosion.

 The case was initially requested to move to a federal court in January 2025, but a federal judge moved it back to a state court by February.
-The lawsuit remains ongoing.

 Financial costs of operations

-Numerous assets from the U.S. Air Force and the U.S. Coast Guard were deployed to search for the submersible, and to subsequently retrieve the victims' remains.
-On 23 June 2023, a Washington Post analysis made by Mark Cancian, a defence budget expert, estimated the costs of U.S. Coast Guard operations alone at about USD$1.2 million of taxpayers' money as of 23 June 2023, with the additional operations to recover the submersible's debris not included.
-Cancian said that while the Titan search operation was funded by money already in the federal budget, the U.S. military would assume some unexpected costs, since personnel and equipment were used in an unforeseen manner.
+Numerous assets from the US Air Force and the US Coast Guard were deployed to search for the submersible, and to subsequently retrieve the victims' remains.
+On June 23, 2023, a Washington Post analysis made by Mark Cancian, a defence budget expert, estimated the costs of US Coast Guard operations alone at about USD$1.2 million of taxpayers' money as of June 23, 2023, with the additional operations to recover the submersible's debris not included.
+Cancian said that while the Titan search operation was funded by money already in the federal budget, the US military would assume some unexpected costs, since personnel and equipment were used in an unforeseen manner.
 Deploying a single Lockheed CP-140 Aurora aircraft and 341 sonobuoys cost Canadian taxpayers at least CAD$3 million, and the total Canadian contribution is likely to be much greater when all expenditures are tallied.

-Chris Boyer of the National Association for Search and Rescue said the search for Titan likely cost millions of dollars of public funds; however, the USCG refused to give an estimate, saying they "do not associate cost with saving a life".
-According to U.S. attorney Stephen Koerting, the USCG is generally prohibited by federal law from collecting reimbursement related to any search or rescue service.
+Chris Boyer of the National Association for Search and Rescue said the search for Titan likely cost millions of dollars of public funds.
+The USCG refused to give an estimate, saying they "do not associate cost with saving a life".
+According to US attorney Stephen Koerting, the USCG is generally prohibited by federal law from collecting reimbursement related to any search or rescue service.

-The incident renewed past debates about whether taxpayers should bear the cost of search and rescue missions involving wealthy people engaged in high-risk adventuring, such as incidents involving Steve Fossett and Richard Branson.
+The incident renewed debates about whether taxpayers should bear the cost of search and rescue missions involving wealthy people engaged in high-risk adventuring, such as incidents involving Steve Fossett and Richard Branson.